flowchain/flowchain-ledger/README.md

 node.submit(data);
 ```

-The [flowchain-hybrid](https://github.com/flowchain/flowchain-hybrid) is the blockchain application built on flowchain-ledger.
+Please use [flowchain-hybrid](https://github.com/flowchain/flowchain-hybrid) which is the blockchain application built on flowchain-ledger.

 ## SDK and Prerequisite

 * Node.js v8+
 * [See Flowchain Documentation](https://github.com/flowchain/flowchain-ledger/wiki)

 # Publication